 Wasp, bee, bumblebee, hornet - differences

-What is the difference between a bumblebee and a bee
+What is the difference between a bumblebee and a bee?

-Regardless of the similarities between bees and bumblebees in terms of wing structure, there are many factors that make them different.
+Regardless of the similarity of a bee and a bumblebee in the structure of their wings, there are many factors that distinguish them.
 The bumblebee and the bee are close relatives.
 Their habitat is very extensive.
 There are about 300 species of bumblebees living throughout the continents.
-A distinctive feature of this species is the shiny coating of the female's hind legs from fold to edge, covered with long hairs, which are a pollen basket.
-The abdomen is round, not bent, the segments are rigid, the organs of the reproductive system are dark in color.
-The internal structure of the sting is tubular.
-Poison passes through this channel after penetration under the skin of the sting, the upper structure of which is without notches, due to which injections are made repeatedly, without harm to the insect itself.
+Distinctive feature This species is a shiny covering of the hind legs of the female from the fold to the edge, covered with long hairs, which represent a basket for collecting pollen.
+The abdomen is round, not tucked, the segments are hard, the organs of the reproductive system have dark color.
+Internal structure tubular sting.
+Venom passes through this channel after penetrating the skin of the sting, superstructure which is without notches, thanks to which the injections are made repeatedly, without harm to the insect itself.

 There are about 21 thousand species and 520 genera of bees